Professor Paul Clark

 - 2009 Guest Editor, Renditions: A Translation Journal, Spring 2009 Chinese film script issue (Chinese University of Hong Kong)

 - 2008 - present, Academic Director, The New Zealand Centre at Peking University

 - 2008, 2009 Humanities Panel member, Marsden Fund, Royal Society of New Zealand

 - 2006- present, Board Member, Confucius Institute, Auckland

 Paul Clark is Chair Professor of Chinese in the School of Cultures, Languages and Linguistics.
-He will also be Director of the North Asia CAPE (Centre of Asia-Pacific Excellence) from July 2018.
+He was also Director of the North Asia CAPE (Centre of Asia-Pacific Excellence) from July 2018 to August 2021.